 That may or may not have been true.
 Other reasons for the album's failure to reach a wider marketplace, however, were more obvious.

 To begin with, there was Waters' essential anonymity within the larger structure of Pink Floyd -- and his own obstinance.
 Given a chance to promote The Pros and Cons of Hitch Hiking on MTV before a tour-opening concert at Earls Court in 1984, Waters refused to answer any questions about his old band.
 With no obvious connection, his title-track single flopped, his videos went unaired, his shows played before scores of empty seats.
 "I thought that people did kind of identify me with quite a lot of the work that went into the Floyd," Waters lamented.
 "Particularly in terms of the shows, but they didn't."

 It didn't help that advertisements for the tour, again at Waters' insistence, made no reference to Pink Floyd.

-“There’s certainly a huge gap in communicating the fact that my Pros and Cons show is a Floyd show except Eric Clapton is playing guitar and Andy Newmark is playing the drums instead of Dave Gilmour and Nick Mason,” Waters said at the time.
-“But everything else is the same: same team doing it, same guys building the sets, same sound system.”
+"There's certainly a huge gap in communicating the fact that my Pros and Cons show is a Floyd show except Eric Clapton is playing guitar and Andy Newmark is playing the drums instead of Dave Gilmour and Nick Mason," Waters said then.
+"But everything else is the same: same team doing it, same guys building the sets, same sound system."